DataDog/hiring-engineers/answers.md

   -   min_collection_interval: 45
 ```

+The python file contains a class that submits metrics to Datadog, and the .yaml file contains settings that change how a check should be ran.
+I made mycheck submit a random number between 1 - 1000 to the Datadog service every 45 seconds.

 #### Bonus Question: Can you change the collection interval without modifying the Python check file you created?

 This is sort of a trick question.
 I was able to change the collection interval using the `min_collection_interval` key in the mycheck.yaml file, which is not a python file!